 The San Francisco Bay DACTI Program Manager and Grant Administrator-initially, the Environmental Justice Coalition for Water (EJCW)-partnered with the California Indian Environmental Alliance (CIEA) and selected a suite of Outreach Partners to directly receive funding to conduct outreach and community-based needs assessments with Disadvantaged Communities and Tribes around the Bay Area.
 This funding structure was maintained when the program management and administration transitioned to the San Francisco Estuary Partnership (SFEP) in 2019.
-The Outreach Partners, consisting of community-based organizations, nonprofits, Tribal organizations, and agencies with existing relationships with Disadvantaged Communities and Tribes to define their own water-related challenges and solutions.
+The Outreach Partners, consisting of community-based organizations, nonprofits, Tribal organizations, and agencies with existing relationships with Disadvantaged Communities and Tribes throughout the Bay Area, then designed and conducted outreach and assessments to empower those Disadvantaged Communities and Tribes to define their own water-related challenges and solutions.